Zymbit-Docs/docs/content/bootware-one-two/zbcli/imager/index.md

 -----

 ## zbcli imager

 ### Description

 Requires superuser privilege.

 Bootware requires images in a particular format.
 Use `zbcli imager` to convert images into Zymbit Image (zi) format.
 The script will prompt you for all required information.
-The Flags in the Usage below can be used to provide that information from the command line and skip that prompt.
+The Flags in the Usage below can be used to provide that information from the command line and skip prompts.

 ### Usage